-Article 5(2) of the Fair Competition Code stipulates, as an example, that it is not against the Fair Competition Code to provide information or explanatory materials concerning medical/pharmaceutical data or a medicinal product manufactured by such pharmaceutical company.
+The Fair Competition Code Article 5(2) stipulates, as an example, that it is not restricted by the Fair Competition Code to provide information or explanatory materials concerning medical /pharmaceutical data or a medicinal product manufactured by such pharmaceutical company.
 The scientific papers and/or proceedings of congresses for doctors will be included in such information or materials.

-Notwithstanding the above, in the case that, in accordance with the definition of "advertisement" in question 1.2, the scientific papers and/or proceedings of congresses distributed to doctors are interpreted as "advertising", the rules described above will be applied to such papers.
+Notwithstanding the above, in the case that, in accordance with the definition of "advertisement" described in the answer to question 1.2 above, the scientific papers and/or proceedings of congresses distributed to doctors are interpreted as "advertising", the rules described above will be applied to such papers.